atbcb/usab-uswds/_pages/advancing-access/initiatives/ai/resources.md

 ---
 ## Resources Shared During Events

 Several events have been held as part of the **Developing Artificial Intelligence (AI) Equity, Access & Inclusion for All Series**.
 During these sessions, outside speakers have shared useful resources related to the emerging field of AI accessibility.
-Included below are some of these resources, which include presentations, reports, websites, and more.
+Included below are some of these resources, which include websites, reports, and more.
 Please reach out to [AI@access-board.gov](mailto:AI@access-board.gov) with any questions related to the [Board's role]({{ site.baseurl }}/ai/) in artificial intelligence accessibility.

 ### Disability Community Hearings (August 8, 2024)